 - Object-oriented programming

 All of these are covered in the Introduction to Python course in the 356 Data Science Program.
-If you already have some Python knowledge, you can take your skills to the next level with the Python Programmer Bootcamp.
 By all means, once you learn the basic programming concepts, you should practice using different Python libraries for data cleaning and preprocessing, data modeling, data visualization, and deployment into production.

 Structure Query Language (SQL) is a declarative language you will probably use daily as a data scientist.
 It is the language you need to “communicate” with the database that stores your data.
 Practically, it allows you to retrieve and extract the data from one or a combination of several tables in the database.